• Home

 Limitations

 Physical access to a particular point of measurement is the only real concern.
-Mechanical strain measurements typically are taken form the waterline to the top of the structure with appropriate access
+Mechanical strain measurements typically are taken form the waterline to the top of the structure provided with appropriate access.

 Picture